-- 1. Generation of Sinusoidal waveform / signal based on recursive difference equations. - 2.
-To find DFT/IDFT of given DT signal - 3.
-To find frequency response of a given system given in (Transfer Function / Differential equation form). - 4.
-Implementation of FFT of given sequence - 5.
+1. Generation of Sinusoidal waveform / signal based on recursive difference equations.

+2. To find DFT/IDFT of given DT signal

+3. To find frequency response of a given system given in (Transfer Function / Differential equation form).

+- 4. Implementation of FFT of given sequence - 5.
 Determination of Power Spectrum of a given signal(s). - 6.
 Implementation of LP FIR filters for a given sequence. - 7.
 Implementation of HP FIR filters for a given sequence. - 8.
 Implementation of LP IIR filters for a given sequence. - 9.
 Implementation of HP IIR filters for a given sequence. - 10.
 Generation of Sinusoidal signal through filtering - 11.
 Implementation of Decimation Process. - 12.
 Implementation of Interpolation Process. - 13.
 Implementation of I/D sampling rate converters. - 14.
 Impulse response of first order systems. - 15.
 Impulse response of second order systems.

-- 1. Perform Time, Frequency and Z- transform analysis on signals and systems. - 2.
-Apply Z-transform, DTFT, DFT and FFT to analyze and design DSP systems. - 3.
+- 1. 1Examine Time, Frequency and Z- transform analysis on signals and systems. - 2.
+Apply z-transform, DTFT, DFT and FFT to analyze and design DSP systems. - 3.
 Analyze and Observe Magnitude and phase characteristics (Frequency response Characteristics) of digital filters. - 4.
-Design Multi-rate filters for various applications of DSP.
+Evaluate the impulse response of first order and second order systems - 5.
+Predict the Multi-rate filters for various applications of DSP.

-(A30003) ADVANCED ENGLISH COMMUNICATION SKILLS
+(A30003) ADVANCED ENGLISH COMMUNICATION SKILLS LAB